 Still need more wealth management and personal finance ideas?
 This how to make an extra 1000 a month article will give you plenty more to choose from.

 Building up multiple income streams is all the rage these days and for good reason.
 You can create job and life flexibility, save more, and not be dependent on your day-job to get by.
 You can use the extra money to pay down debt or build it into a full-fledged business!

 If you’re the type of person who is willing to invest time and energy today to create the life you want in the future, residual income is right up your alley.
-Take action today on one of the 18 residual income ideas above and #DoTheWork
+Take action today on my residual income formula and one of the 18 residual income ideas above and #DoTheWork